vijendra1125/Data-Structures-and-Algorithms/data_structures/notes.md

          * Post-order: Travel the left subtree, travel the right subtree, visit the root
        * Use stack
      * Breadth-first Search (BFS):
+       * Use queue
        * Traverse all nodes at one level before progressing to the next level
-       * Use queue
+         * Start with root in queue
+         * Push all children of the front element in the queue and then remove the from elelment from queue till queue becomes empty

 ## Reading Resources